Facade, Roof, and Decorative Glass & Metal Panel Systems

-The Zira™ system evolved from our MetaSurface™ series of bumps, shapes, and perforations applied to metals.
+The Zira™ system evolved from the MetaSurface™ series of bumps, shapes, and perforations applied to metals.
 Zira™ combines algorithmic mosaic technologies to create vast murals composed of raised and lowered indentations in the metal, as well as perforated negative spaces in the metal.

 Digital definition and precise CNC programming, along with the time proven use of engineered wall and roof systems, ensures that the structures produced by Zahner last a lifetime.
 No matter the application, Zahner has a proven system to get the job done right.

 Featured Post: Building a dual-curved facade with pre-fabricated panels. — Writer Susan Chaityn Lebovits profiles Zahner in Form Magazine, about how the Neiman Marcus facade was made in Natick, Massachusetts.